Good Marketing Directors are tough to find—and hard to retain.

 Have you checked LinkedIn’s job board lately?

-A recent review of LinkedIn job postings showed U.S. companies were actively looking to fill more than 45,000 open Marketing Director positions in August, with a similar number of positions posted in September*.
-That’s a lot of competition.
+A recent review of LinkedIn job postings showed U.S. companies were actively looking to fill 57,462 open Marketing Director positions, with an additional 12,000 plus job openings for Chief Marketing Officers*.
+If you’re trying to hire, that’s a lot of competition that also drives up compensation costs.
 Instead of competing for talent let’s chat—we think there might be a better option.

 Finding an experienced and capable candidate isn’t easy or quick.
 And even after landing a candidate, you can’t rest easy.
 We’ve worked with clients where their Marketing Director lasted a little over two years.
 We know of others who moved on after just one year and in one case they were gone in five months.
 Even in large Enterprise organizations the average tenure of a Chief Marketing Officer is getting shorter.